dharmamitra/dharmamitra-guides/docs/index.md

 ## Acknowledgments

-We are immensely grateful to the following organizations for their generous support, which has been pivotal to the development of Dharmamitra.
+We are immensely grateful to the following organizations for their generous support.
 Their contributions have been instrumental in advancing our research and enabling us to provide our tools and data to the community.

 <table>
   <tr>
     <td align="center" width="200"><a href="https://tsadra.org"><img src="assets/tsadra.png" alt="Tsadra Foundation Logo" width="150"></a></td>
-    <td><strong><a href="https://tsadra.org">Tsadra Foundation</a></strong><br>For their generous financial and spiritual support, which has made all of this work possible.
+    <td><strong><a href="https://tsadra.org">Tsadra Foundation</a></strong><br>For their generous financial and spiritual support.
 Their funding has been instrumental in supporting the hosting of our models and providing critical infrastructure for our deep learning research and development efforts.</td>
   </tr>
   <tr>
     <td align="center" width="200"><a href="https://foguang.ai"><img src="assets/fgsai.png" alt="Foguangshan AI Logo" width="150"></a></td>
-    <td><strong><a href="https://foguang.ai">Foguang.ai</a></strong><br>For their collaboration on the development of Chinese to English translation for Venerable Master Hsing Yun's Complete Works and other Buddhist texts.</td>
+    <td><strong><a href="https://foguang.ai">Foguang.ai</a></strong><br>For their collaboration, including financial support, on the development of Chinese to English translation for Venerable Master Hsing Yun's Complete Works and other Buddhist texts.</td>
   </tr>
   <tr>
     <td align="center" width="200"><a href="https://monlam.ai"><img src="assets/monlam-ai-logo.png" alt="Monlam AI Logo" width="150"></a></td>
-    <td><strong><a href="https://monlam.ai">Monlam AI</a></strong><br>For their partnership in machine translation data collection for Tibetan and English.</td>
+    <td><strong><a href="https://monlam.ai">Monlam AI</a></strong><br>For their partnership in machine translation data collection, alignment, and model training for Tibetan and English.</td>
   </tr>
   <tr>
     <td align="center" width="200"><a href="https://www.ymfz.org/?lang=en"><img src="assets/kumarajiva.svg" alt="Kumarajiva Project Logo" width="150"></a></td>